Skip to Content

 • Two dental plans are available: Delta Dental (DHMO) and United Concordia (DPPO) plans.

 • Dependents of eligible State employees who are enrolled in a health plan are entitled to receive benefits until the end of the calendar month in which they turn age 26.
-The onset of disability must have occurred before the child reaches age 26.
+There is no age limit for the eligibility of a disabled dependent child as long as the disability began prior to the 19th birthday and medical certification determines incapacity is permanent.

 United Concordia PPO Dental Plan